mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/manifest_file/index.md

 A PWA manifest file is a JSON file that provides information about the features of that app to make it look and behave like a native app when installed on the user's device.
 The manifest contains metadata for your app, including its name, icons, and presentational directives.

-While according to the spec, all of the manifest members, or keys, are optional, some are browsers, operating systems, and app distributors have requirements, with a manifest needing to include specific keys for a web app to be a PWA.
+While according to the spec, all of the manifest members, or keys, are optional, some browsers, operating systems, and app distributors have requirements to include specific keys for a web app to be a PWA.
 By including a name using the `name` or `short_name` key, icons that meet the minimum requirements, the URL to be opened when the PWA is launched, and type of application viewport in which the PWA should be viewed, your app will meet the manifest requirements of a PWA.

 A minimalist manifest file for our menstrual cycle tracking app could look like this: